Completely removing Wispr Flow from your device

 Tap Clear storage or Clear data, then confirm.

-Note: This also deletes your local transcription history (including any entries not yet uploaded to the server) and resets all app settings.
-Custom dictionary words are synced to the server in real time and will be restored when you sign in again.
+Note: Clearing storage removes all locally stored Wispr Flow data (transcripts, dictionary words, personalization styles, snippets, and app settings).
+Custom dictionary words are synced to the server and will be restored when you sign in again.

 Uninstall the app.